piyushchauhan3554/Social-Media-Studio/README.md

 ## 👨‍💻 Author

 **Piyush**
-Built as part of the Cuemath Social Media Studio challenge.
+Built as part of the Cuemath Social Media Studio Task.

 ---